osilander/203.311/Week4/Week4.md

 Today we will deal with DNA sequence data from two of the most widely-available technologies, Illumina and Oxford Nanopore.
 The primary difference between these two technolgies is that Illumina provides short, highly accurate reads using a very expensive machine (~ $1 million USD), while Oxford Nanopore provides long, less accurate reads using a very cheap machine (~ $1000 USD).
 As you can imagine, these characteristics provide different advantages.

 Oxford Nanopore and Illumina also differ in other ways, but we will not discuss those in detail today.
-Perhaps the primary difference is that Oxford Nanopore sequences the *original* molecules of DNA and RNA with all their varied modifications, whereas Illumia sequences *copies* of DNA only.
+Perhaps the primary difference is that Oxford Nanopore sequences the *original* molecules of DNA and RNA with all their various modifications (cytosine methylation, adenine methylation, and others), whereas Illumia sequences *copies* of DNA only.

 <img src="graphics/ont-ill.png" title="Scary car ride" width="500"/><br>
-**Oxford Nanopore - not just boring old DNA**
+**Oxford Nanopore - the original DNA in all its glory**

+## First things first

+We will soon get to the actual DNA sequence data.
+But to deal with the data, you will need a slew of new software.
+Thus, you must be introduced to methods for managing that software.
+Let's begin there.

 ### Software Management